duckdb/duckdb-web/docs/guides/data_viewers/tableau.md

 ![tableau-postgres](/images/guides/tableau/tableau-osx-jdbc.png)

+However, functionality will be missing such as MEDIAN and PERCENTILE aggregate functions.
+To make the data source connection more compatible with the PostgreSQL dialect, please use the DuckDB taco connector as described below.

 # Installing the Tableau DuckDB Connector

 While it is possible to use the Tableau-provided Postgres dialect to communicate with the DuckDB JDBC driver,